Come Darkness, Come Light: Twelve Songs of Christmas

-Come Darkness, Come Light: Twelve Songs of Christmas is a Christmas album recorded by American singer-composer Mary Chapin Carpenter.
-The album was released on September 30, 2008, on Zoë Records and was produced by Carpenter and John Jennings.
-The release was Carpenter's second album released under the Zoë record label and her first album of holiday-themed music.
+Come Darkness, Come Light: Twelve Songs of Christmas is the 10th studio album and first Christmas album by American singer-songwriter Mary Chapin Carpenter.
+It was released on September 30, 2008 by Zoë Records, her second release under this label, and was produced by Carpenter and John Jennings.

-Come Darkness, Come Light peaked at #30 on the Billboard Top Country Albums chart, #155 on the Billboard 200, and #7 on the Billboard Top Holiday Albums chart.
+The album peaked at No. 30 on the Billboard Top Country Albums chart, No. 155 on the Billboard 200, and No. 7 on the Billboard Top Holiday Albums chart.

 Background

-Come Darkness Come Light: Twelve Songs of Christmas contained twelve songs of holiday-themed songs, six of which were written or co-written by Carpenter.
+Come Darkness Come Light: Twelve Songs of Christmas contained twelve songs of Christmas-themed songs, six of which were written or co-written by Carpenter.
 The six additional tracks consisted of rare traditional holiday songs.
 The album features collaborations with Carpenter's producer of many of her previous albums John Jennings.
 Come Darkness, Come Light includes cover of songs by Robin and Linda Williams, Tommy Thompson, and composer John Rutter.
 The opening track "Once in Royal David's City" was originally performed during the Festival of Nine Lessons and Carols in Cambridge, England, which Carpenter states she listens to every Christmas.
 Mark Deming of Allmusic thought that the album focused more on the "thoughtful and spiritual side of the season", while Scott Sexton of About.com said that the album's arrangement evoked "a calming vibe that is perfect for any holiday event".

 In an interview with Country Music Television in late 2008, Carpenter explained that she and producer John Jennings tried to create a more solemn approach to the record, without the use of symphonies or orchestras.
 In the interview, Carpenter commented that she wanted to keep the focus of the album "spare" and make its sound more acoustic.

 "That was the whole point from the beginning -- to make a real acoustic record.
 Whatever instruments we thought might add a texture or color, John was able to provide himself.
 We brought in Jon Carroll, my longtime keyboard player.
 He is so gifted, and he really did the heavy lifting on the piano, but John was able to fill in where it was needed.
 At most, there were three people in the room, but mostly it was me and John.
 It's really fun to do that.
 You feel like you're wacky scientists, late at night in the lab, experimenting to your heart's content."